tremby/laravel-warning-translator/README.md

 - An error (`Log::error`) is logged whenever the translation is not found in any locale.

+As an exception, any translation key beginning with `validation.custom.` will not trigger errors.

 These logs will be handled however your log messages are normally logged -- whether appearing in the debug bar, logging to a file or going up to a cloud logging service.